snowplow/snowplowanalytics.com/_posts/2018-07-23-snowplow-r108-val-camonica-with-batch-pipeline-encryption/index.md

 <h2 id="cc">3.
 Fixing the Clojure Collector's cookie path handling</h2>

-Up until this release, the Clojure Collector defaulted to having the parent path of the requested collector endpoint as path for the cookie being set.
+Up until this release, the Clojure Collector defaulted to having the parent path of the requested collector endpoint as path for the 'network_userid` cookie being set.
 For example, if you were to use:

 - the pixel endpoint (`my-collector.com/i`), the cookie path would be `/`
 - the Iglu webhook endpoint (`my-collector.com/com.snowplowanalytics.iglu/v1`), the cookie path would be `/com.snowplowanalytics.iglu/`.

+This would lead to the `network_userid` being unintentionally different for the same user across the different event collection paths.

 With R108, the cookie path will always default to `/`, no matter the endpoint hit.
 This can be overridden through the `SP_PATH` Elastic Beanstalk environment property.